0ssamaak0/GPS-Tracking-System/README.md

-1 The calculated distance is not completely correct due to inaccuracy in the GPS module itself, we've tried our code with real coordinates, our LCD has shown 259.5m while google maps has shown 260m.
+[1](#myfootnote1)The calculated distance is not completely correct due to inaccuracy in the GPS module itself, we've tried our code with real coordinates, our LCD has shown 259.5m while google maps has shown 260m.